-- Develop an updated comprehensive park sign and wayfinding plan to provide: - o Improved trail signage, particularly at trailheads, key trail junctions, and in developed areas where trails may be difficult to find. - Wayfinding between locations and trails managed by the National Park Service and other entities within park boundaries. - Visitor information related to park regulations, trail etiquette, and resource protection. - o Integration of sign and wayfinding programs from the Ohio & Erie Canalway, the Buckeye Trail, and other long-distance trail networks that use park trails. - o Alignment with the Ohio State Bike Route system. - Wayfinding from highways, including signage that lets people know that the park is ahead. - o Signage in local communities to improve awareness of the park. - o Signage between neighboring business districts and the park. - o Increased awareness of the location of the park between Akron and Cleveland. - Sign and vegetation design that conveys entrance into a national park at major entrances. - Identification of pickup locations for ride-hailing services at Boston Mill Visitor Center, Ledges Trailhead, and Brandywine Falls. - Maintain and share accurate trail geographic information system geodata to provide wayfinding information via apps and websites maintained by the National Park Service and other organizations. - Develop a printed comprehensive trail map. - Work with local government organizations to create more consistent visual park identity along access roads.
+- Develop an updated comprehensive park sign and wayfinding plan to provide: - Improved trail signage, particularly at trailheads, key trail junctions, and in developed areas where trails may be difficult to find. - Wayfinding between locations and trails managed by the National Park Service and other entities within park boundaries. - Visitor information related to park regulations, trail etiquette, and resource protection. - Integration of sign and wayfinding programs from the Ohio & Erie Canalway, the Buckeye Trail, and other long-distance trail networks that use park trails. - Alignment with the Ohio State Bike Route system. - Wayfinding from highways, including signage that lets people know that the park is ahead. - Signage in local communities to improve awareness of the park. - Signage between neighboring business districts and the park. - Increased awareness of the location of the park between Akron and Cleveland. - Sign and vegetation design that conveys entrance into a national park at major entrances. - Identification of pickup locations for ride-hailing services at Boston Mill Visitor Center, Ledges Trailhead, and Brandywine Falls. - Maintain and share accurate trail geographic information system geodata to provide wayfinding information via apps and websites maintained by the National Park Service and other organizations. - Develop a printed comprehensive trail map. - Ensure that wayfinding is aligned with current NPS practices such as the NPS mobile park application. - Ensure that trail signs adequately provide the right level of information appropriate for each zone, aligning with the zones' desired conditions. - Work with local government organizations to create more consistent visual park identity along access roads.
 Ensure that protocols related to management of signs, guardrails, and utility lines are aligned.
 Strive for greater consistency across jurisdictions and improved integration with the park environment. - Work with community partners to increase awareness in Akron and Cleveland via signs, waysides, temporary exhibits, and public art projects.